 A report by Global Automotive Outlook 2017 forecasts that the parts and accessories market would reach around 17 billion by the end of 2025. (https://archer-soft.com/blog/how-3d-printing-used-automotive-industry)

-- The reduction in the production of costs increases more number of manufacturing of complex designs.
+• The reduction in the production of costs increases more number of manufacturing complex designs.

-- 3D printing works provides more flexibility which results in efficient designs, and it can be modified until getting the desired design of specific parts.
+• 3D printing works provide more flexibility which results in efficient designs, and it can be modified to get the desired design of specific parts.

 2. Education

-3D printing empowers the educational sector in all school levels from primary to secondary schools, including universities, libraries, and technical colleges.
-Integrating 3D printing technology with education helps the students to learn more about the recent technologies and scientific concepts.
-3D printing technology helps the engineering and architecture students by taking a print of the prototypes and 3D models of their desired design to understand the concepts.
-In history and geography classes, students can print out the historical artifacts, topography, demographic, or population maps.
+3D printing empowers the educational sector at all school levels from primary to secondary schools, including universities, libraries, and technical colleges.
+Integrating 3D printing technology with education helps students to learn more about recent technologies and scientific concepts.
+3D printing technology helps engineering and architecture students by taking a print of the prototypes and 3D models of their desired design to understand the concepts.
+In history and geography classes, students can print out historical artifacts, topography, and demographic, or population maps.

-- 3D printing integrated with education promotes problem-solving capabilities and skills of persistence powers to overcome the challenges.
+• 3D printing integrated with education promotes problem-solving capabilities and skills of persistence powers to overcome challenges.

-- 3D printing makes sure to provide both theoretical as well as hands-on practice to the students in the educational sector.
+• 3D printing makes sure to provide both theoretical as well as hands-on practice to students in the educational sector.

-- 3D printing encourages students by improving their creativity and an innovative level higher and higher by building prototypes.
+• 3D printing encourages students by improving their creativity and innovative level higher and higher by building prototypes.

-- It is more affordable and user-friendly, both students and educators can utilize this unlimited learning opportunity.
+• It is more affordable and user-friendly, and both students and educators can utilize this unlimited learning opportunity.

 3. Digital Dentistry

-- In digital dentistry, the 3D models are more stable and durable, the lines and edges on a 3D model are very precise.
+• In digital dentistry, 3D models are more stable and durable, the lines and edges on a 3D model are very precise.

-- The 3D printing of digital dentistry enables improved efficiency, saves both time and cost.
+• The 3D printing of digital dentistry enables improved efficiency and saves both time and cost.

 4. Aerospace

-Here are few examples from the well-known companies using 3D printing technology, which leads to interesting benefits of 3D printing.
+Here are a few examples from well-known companies using 3D printing technology, which leads to interesting benefits of 3D printing.

 Boeing incorporated 3D printing for satellite production, and the first 3D-printed metal was created in the year 2019.
 The antenna was launched last August 2020 and was built for Spacecom, the Israel company.
 The major benefit of Boeing from additive manufacturing is the production of its finest jets.